Qiskit Intermediate Free 47/61 in series 60 minutes By

 # )

-# client.upload(function)
+# serverless.upload(function)

 #

-# job = client.run(
+# job = vqe_sweep.run(

-# "params_list": [p.tolist() for p in params_sweep],
+# params_list=[p.tolist() for p in params_sweep],

-# "hamiltonian_data": [("ZZII", 1.0), ("IZZI", 0.8)],
+# hamiltonian_data=[("ZZII", 1.0), ("IZZI", 0.8)],

-# "ansatz_config": {"num_qubits": 4, "reps": 2, "entanglement": "linear"},
+# ansatz_config={"num_qubits": 4, "reps": 2, "entanglement": "linear"},

 # )